There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 The lineup of boards consists of four models.
 Developed in Japan for ease of riding, they are maneuverable and perfect for powder and park riding.
 One of the features of the first order is that you can choose your favorite graphic from camellia, daruma, or white tiger

-A nimble all-around model with a slightly softer flex and a smaller radius.
-It's easy to maneuver and maneuver, making it perfect for wall tricks and freestyle tricks.
+lightweight all-around model, characterized by a slightly softer flex and a smaller radius.
+It's easy to maneuver and handle, making it a great board for wall hitting and freestyle tricks.

-A free-skiing style ski with a 90mm center that's perfect for gliding on slopes and in parks.
-It has a nearly flat camber.
-The slightly narrow side curve makes it easy to carve and handle bumps and rough terrain.
+A freeski style ski with a 90mm center width that is easy to ski on slopes and in parks.
+It has a camber that is close to flat.
+The slightly narrow sidecut makes it easy to carve and handle bumps and rough, uneven terrain.

 107,800 yen | 125-100-125 | L=171 | R=18.5m A

-new addition to the lineup for the 21-22 season, this all-around model with a 100mm center is perfect for park riding.
-Improved based on the "Ha" model, it's thicker for more play on different terrains.
-The tenacious flex increases stability when riding.
+all-around model added to the lineup for the 21-22 season, featuring a 100mm center width, making it easy to ride in the park.
+Based on the "Ha" model, it has been improved and made wider to allow for more fun on various terrains.
+The tenacious flex increases stability when landing.

 nonsense.

-He started skiing under the influence of his father, who was a ski instructor.
-He built a career as an alpine skier, and frequently reached the podium in slalom and giant slalom competitions.
-He retired from racing due to a hip injury.
+, started skiing under the influence of his father, who was a ski instructor.
+He built a career as an alpine skier, achieving numerous podium finishes in slalom and giant slalom competitions.
+He retired from competitive skiing due to a hip joint disorder.
 He

-took up drawing as a hobby from his teens, and would sometimes give graffiti with his friends' names on them as gifts.
+has enjoyed drawing since his teens, and sometimes created graffiti artwork with his friends' names on it as gifts.

-Born and raised in a relatively snowy area of Hiroshima Prefecture, Tanabe enjoyed skiing with his family.
-During his student days, he excelled in super giant slalom.
-During high school, he suffered from repeated knee injuries.
-While still a student, he bought a camera to create video works.
-Since then, he has taught himself photography techniques.
+, where he enjoyed skiing with his family.
+During his student years, he excelled in super-G skiing.
+In high school, he suffered from repeated knee injuries.
+He bought a camera during his student years to create video works, and since then, he has taught himself photography techniques.

-Additionally, a limited-edition collaboration T-shirt between WAPAN and nonsense. will be on sale for two weeks from June 1st to June 15th.
+Additionally, a limited edition collaboration T-shirt between WAPAN and nonsense. will be available for sale for two weeks, from June 1st to June 15th.
 It

-is made to order and reservations are being accepted through the online shop
+will be made to order, and reservations are being accepted through the online shop. [

 Interview/Written by: Daigo Onozuka, Editorial Department, STEEP